riru12/VitalCheck/README.md

 * Brill Riña

 ## **Installation**
-Once you have set up a virtual environment (optional, but preferably), use the package manager [pip](https://pip.pypa.io/en/stable/) to install the needed python packages.
+Once you have set up a virtual environment (optional, but preferably), use the package manager [pip](https://pip.pypa.io/en/stable/) to install the needed Python packages.

 ```bash
 pip install -r requirements.txt